 - Remove silver skin/membrane carefully from the back of your ribs.
 Sprinkle rub all over both sides of ribs and place onto prepared baking sheet.
 Cover tightly with foil.

-- Bake for 2 ½ to 3 hours, or until meat is tender.
+- Bake for about 2 ½ to 3 hours, or until meat is tender.
 Remove baking sheet from oven, uncover, and brush both sides of ribs with barbecue sauce.

 - Turn broiler to high.
 Return uncovered ribs to the oven and broil for 2-3 minutes, or until sauce begins to caramelize.